+65 6909 2004

-Thinking of studying overseas?
+Thinking about studying overseas?
 Crimson Education is the world’s leading university admissions support company specialising in helping students gain entry to some of the world’s most competitive universities.
 Our holistic approach provides support across all areas of the US and UK university application process.
-We assist you to find your best-fit university, create a personalised roadmap, ace your standardised tests, craft the perfect essay, build candidacy through extracurriculars, and more.
+We help you find your best-fit university, create a personalised roadmap, ace your standardised tests, craft the perfect essay, and build candidacy through extracurriculars.
 Find out more about our Admissions Support program.

-Both AS and A2 Levels are designed to be year long courses.
+Both AS and A2 Levels are designed to be year-long courses.

-At this point you might be thinking, “Wait a minute.
-Just how difficult are A Levels?
+At this point, you might be thinking, “How difficult are A Levels?
 Are these exams suitable for me?”